SmokinCaterpillar/pypet/doc/source/cookbook.rst

 Cookbook
 ========

-Here you can find some more explanations on various concepts of *pypet*.
+Here you can find some more detailed explanations of various concepts of *pypet*.

 .. toctree::